Forgot Password

 Saddle up your trekking boots – the day arrives when your trek begins officially.
 Saying goodbye to Dharapani in high spirits, trek along the course of the Marsyangdi River in its run through the valley.
 The trek goes along its gentle gradient through lovely pine, oak, and rhododendron forests with the aroma of nature in every spot where your eyes touch.
 Sights of Manaslu and Annapurna II enchant through the woods along the trail, their white snow summits glinting in morning sunlight.

 We continue to walk through picturesque hill towns like Timang and Bagarchhap, where you get your first glimpse of Tibetan-style culture in brightly painted traditional houses and fluttering prayer flags.
 Timang (2,750m / 9,022ft) offers a spectacular view – just a breathtaking sweep of the entire Annapurna range!
-Having absorbed this natural beauty, we walk along the trail as it makes its gentle descent to Koto, a peaceful settlement with good views of Lamjung Himal and our first glimpse of the entrance to secretive Nar Phu Valley.
+Having absorbed this natural beauty, we walk along the trail as it makes its gentle descent to Koto, a peaceful settlement with good views of Lamjung Himal and our first glimpse of the entrance to the secretive Nar Phu Valley.

 Day 4